thomas-haslwanter/statsintro/rst/statsDistributions.rst

 ==================== ===================== ======================

-The Figure :ref:`fig-DistributionFunctions` shows a number of functions are commonly used to select appropriate points from the normal distribution
+The Figure :ref:`fig-DistributionFunctions` shows a number of functions are commonly used to select appropriate points a distribution function:
-function:

 -  *Probability density function (PDF)*: note that to obtain the probability for the variable appearing in a certain interval, you